List of Walker, Texas Ranger characters: Cordell Walker

-He's a world champion in kickboxing and is a close friend of his colleague James Trivette.
-Sometimes, he has presentiments of investigations due to his Cherokee intuition, which ends up always being correct.
+Due to his Cherokee heritage (or so he claims), Walker sometimes has premonitions of investigations (usually if all else fails); his intuition always proves correct.
 In addition to martial arts, Walker is proficient in rodeo shows and individual episodes show he is efficient in apparently limitless abilities, such as flying helicopters and airplanes, replacing a Formula One driver and resolving various types of disasters.
 Despite his physical skills and moral soundness (expanded in the Chuck Norris Facts), which shows in most of the episodes, is sometimes saved or at least helped by his partner Trivette or other characters.
 In the episode, "Vision Quest", Walker falls into depression momentarily after losing his eye sight courtesy of a bomb, and upon learning the damage could be permanent, considers resigning from the Rangers, until Chief White Eagle and Alex help him to adapt to his disability until his eyesight returns.

 Walker has some occasional romantic rapports in the early seasons of the series, such as in the episode "The Right Man at the Wrong Time" where he falls in love with a singer, and defends her from her ex-husband, and also hit by a veterinarian in a veterinary leg confiding uncle Ray.
 He was also briefly involved with a handicapped young woman named Robin.
 "Days Past" reveals that Walker was about to get married ten years prior, but his girlfriend Ellen Garrett, was killed in an ambush set up by criminal Vince Pike.
 Upset over Ellen's death, Cordell never told anyone about it (the affair is in fact told to Trivette and Alex by CD) and only at the end of the episode, after re-arresting Pike, he, with Alex's support, manages to truly make peace with Ellen's death.

-In later seasons, he develops feelings for, dates, becomes engaged to, and ultimately marries the deputy district attorney Alexandra "Alex" Cahill, with whom he had a daughter, Angela.
+In later seasons, he develops feelings for, dates, becomes engaged to, and ultimately marries the deputy district attorney Alexandra "Alex" Cahill.
+In the series finale, the Walkers welcome their first child: daughter Angela, whose name is a possible nod to Norris's 1988 movie Hero and the Terror.